 The rest of the book deals with Malcolm coming to terms with who he is and whether he can ever develop a relationship with a woman.
 At least one which comes close to normalcy.

 Whereas the sex within this novel is not as graphic as a typical erotic novel, it is at times explicit.
 The topic can be disturbing and one wonders how many people with such tendencies existed in the aristocratic society during the Regency and Victorian periods.
-This is also the story of Leona Olivia Webster who is trying to raise her young son, Jacob, while keeping ahead of the creditors.
-There is also a complication involving her ex-lover who is attempting to “adopt” his son to appease his barren wife.
+This is also the story of Leona Olivia Webster who is trying to raise her young son, Jacob, while keeping ahead of the creditors, as well as a complication involving her ex-lover who is attempting to “adopt” his son to appease his barren wife.
 Malcolm, despite his love of pain, cannot bear to see others wronged and feels compelled to help her out of her difficulties, at least while he remains in London on business.
 After which he must return to his role as Admiral of the Persian Navy leaving Leona to fend for herself.

 Although the topic is fascinating in a twisted sort of way, there is quite a bit of repetition in Malcolm’s thoughts as he obsesses about his problems.
 The plot kind of bogs down a bit in the middle, and is very abrupt in its resolution.
 The story, at times, moves along at too quick a pace while at other times it lags a bit.
 A better balance needs to be maintained.
 Although Malcolm is well rounded, the other characters, including Leona, could be fleshed out some more.
 The exploration of a possible love connection between Malcolm and Leona also needs to be further developed.